Reserve Bank looks to be closing in on its goal of recession

-The chance of a recession is now around 50% say two leading economic forecasters — but they still expect the Reserve Bank of Australia (RBA) to keep lifting interest rates regardless.
+The chance of a recession is now around 50% according to two leading economic forecasters, AMP and NAB — but they still expect the Reserve Bank of Australia to keep lifting interest rates regardless.

 The RBA meets again next week and is expected to yet again raise interest rates.